I Want a Love I Can See: Overview

-The melody and chord progression of this song appear to have been highly influential upon the structure of Rocky Burnette's 1980 hit single "Tired Of Toein' The Line".
+The melody and chord progression of "I Want a Love I can See" appear to have been highly influential upon the structure of Johnny Burnette's son Rocky Burnette's 1980 hit single, "Tired Of Toein' The Line".

-Cash Box described it as an "inviting mashed potatoes-styled romancer" with a "strong musical backdrop" and said that it is "right up the teeners alley."
+Cash Box described the song as an "inviting mashed potatoes-styled romancer" with a "strong musical backdrop" and said that it is "right up the teeners alley."